-SPECIAL RULES
+5 SPECIAL RULES

-If the apportionment formula does not fairly represent the extent of the PTE's activity within Maryland, the Revenue Administration Division may alter the formula or components accordingly.
+Alternative Apportionment: If the apportionment formula does not fairly represent the extent of the PTE's activity within Maryland, the Revenue Administration Division may alter the formula or components accordingly.
+The corporation may also request the Comptroller's approval to use an Alternative Apportionment Formula.